 I was shocked — SHOCKED — to learn that there are mystery novels featuring talking cats, cats who help old British ladies solve murders and whatnot.

-So much so that Talking Cat Cozies are an entire flipping sub-genre now, just like Sparkly Vampires and the Angsty Teenagers Who Love Them.
+So much so that Talking Cat Cozies are an entire flipping sub-genre now, just like there’s an entire section in the bookstore dedicated to Sparkly Vampires and the Angsty Teenagers Who Love Them.

 Everybody knows cats can’t talk.
 Porcupines, now, talk up a storm.

 This made me think, which is always dangerous.

 What if somebody wrote a Talking Cat Mystery where the cat … is secretly the killer?

 So I wrote the first chapter of an evil talking cat mystery.
 Here’s the first page.

 A BOWL OF WARM MILK AND MURDER

 It should not surprise you that I know words.
 Even the Dog knows words, and does tricks, and he is Simple.

 He did not stop chewing his bone while I sat in the lap of the Woman and watched the Glowing Box show a story about a sheep dog that knows thousands of words.